 Gross Rent Multiplier

-While the gross rent multiplier is one of the important formulas real estate investors in Northern Kentucky need to know.
+While the gross rent multiplier is one of the important formulas real estate investors in Greater Cincinnati Area need to know.
 This is a simplified way to analyze the value of a property without a full analysis, helping investors compare buildings and provides a rough estimate of the value of the real estate.
 This number must be used as a comparative and only provides a part of the overall picture of the potential of the property.

 Cash on Cash Return